Senjonnes/loan-booking-micorservice/interest-rate-change.md

 1. **User Context**: Retrieves the current user profile
 2. **Authorization Validation**:

-   - Validates that the user has the right authority to review interest rate changes
+   - Validates that the user has the right authority of INTEREST_RATE_MODIFICATION_REVIEW_AUTHORITY to review interest rate changes

 3. **Request Retrieval**: